ironsheep/RPi-LED-Strings/LEDfifoLKM/README.md

 - write to hand off single screen FIFO content for display on LED Matrix Screen
 - writev to hand off DMA-like FIFO content (multiple frames) for display on LED Matrix Screen
 - ioctl to configure looping/replay of multi-frame screen-set
-- /proc/drivers - cat 'em to see current config values
+- /proc filesystem:  cat  /proc/driver/ledfifo/config  to see current config values

 ---